ScanMountGoat/Smush-Material-Research/Textures.md

 black (no emission).

 # Normal Maps
-The RG channels are used for the XY directions normal map.
+The RG channels are used for the XY directions of the normal map.
 The Z direction of the normal map is generated.
 The masking texture is used for blending between materials for ink, metal box, and other material transformations.
 Cavity maps are similar to ambient occlusion maps but contain finer details.

 R = X+